-- > Regulated remuneration: estimated based on the remuneration approved in legislation for the years available, whilst the same update mechanisms as those set out in prevailing legislation have been used for subsequent years. - Investment: the best information available on the asset investment and maintenance plans for the infrastructure throughout the estimated time period has been used. - > Operating and maintenance costs: projected in line with the growth expected to derive from the investment plan. - Other costs: projected based on knowledge of the sector and past experience and in line with the growth expected to derive from the investment plan. - Growth rate: a perpetuity growth rate of 2% has been estimated.
+- Regulated remuneration: estimated based on the remuneration approved in legislation for the years available, whilst the same update mechanisms as those set out in prevailing legislation have been used for subsequent years. - Investment: the best information available on the asset investment and maintenance plans for the infrastructure throughout the estimated time period has been used. - Operating and maintenance costs: projected in line with the growth expected to derive from the investment plan. - Other costs: projected based on knowledge of the sector and past experience and in line with the growth expected to derive from the investment plan. - Growth rate: a perpetuity growth rate of 2% has been estimated. - Weighted average cost of capital (WACC) discount rate: a post-tax rate of 5.3% has been used.